springernature/vpat/nature-content-discovery.md

 <td>
 The pages of this product use semantically-correct markup that meets the HTML5 specification for all interface elements.
 <br><br>
 Third party advertising scripts may inject content that omits start and end tags, contains duplicate attributes or contains illegally nested elements.
-When we become aware of active advertisements with these problems, we immediately take steps to remove that advertisement from our pages.
+When we become aware of active advertisements with these problems, we immediately take steps to remove those advertisements from our pages.
 </td>
 </tr>
 <tr id="name-role-value">